 Our volunteers perform several tasks, including setting up tables, putting out item bins, handing out food, snacks and drinks, working behind the distribution line and breaking everything down.
 It all takes about 2 hours.

-Do kids come to the giveaways?
+Can kids volunteer at the giveaways?

-3. Have you, as a parent, thought about your perspectives on homelessness and philanthropy?
+- Have you, as a parent, thought about your perspectives on homelessness and philanthropy?
 Do you have the resources and/or support system necessary to address any questions your child may ask?
 Click here for a great list of books and websites about secular humanism, homelessness, raising freethinking children, philanthropy, diversity and so much more.

-4. If you’re unsure, please join us for a giveaway without your child.
+- If you’re unsure, please first join us for a giveaway without your child.
 This will allow you to freely size up the environment and talk with some of the adult volunteers before deciding if it’s a good fit for your family.
 If you don’t think your child is ready to attend a giveaway, she can still be part of the process.
 Enlist her help to collect and sort donations, encourage her to set up an old fashioned lemonade stand then purchase items with the money raised…these are small ways to still contribute to our efforts without being present at a giveaway.
 Don’t hesitate to contact us if you have any questions or suggestions.
 Many of our volunteers are parents, too!